-The superintendent will designate a staff member to serve as the affirmative action/Title IX compliance officer for this policy.
-The compliance officer will be responsible for investigating any discrimination complaints communicated to the district.
+The superintendent will designate a staff member to serve as the Title IX / Civil Rights Compliance Officer for this policy.
+The Title IX/Civil Rights Compliance Officer will be responsible for investigating any discrimination complaints communicated to the district.

 The district will offer or provide training to administrators and certificated and classroom personnel on their responsibility to raise awareness of and to eliminate bias based on the categories identified in this policy.